the mobile home dealer

 1. What is a trailer park?

-A trailer park is a campground that typically features a series of individual trailers or mobile homes that are available for rent.
-Trailer parks are usually located near popular tourist attractions and often have amenities like swimming pools, playgrounds, and laundry facilities.
+A trailer park is a campground featuring individual trailers or mobile homes available for rent.
+They are often near tourist attractions and may include amenities like swimming pools, playgrounds, and laundry facilities.

 1. Why rent a trailer park in Florida?